beginning of content

 • The key to a balanced diet is to eat a variety of nutritious foods from each of the five food groups.

-• If you eat a variety of foods from each of these groups, your body will receive all the nutrients and vitamins it needs to function.
+• Eating a variety of foods from each of these groups helps your body receive the range of nutrients and vitamins it needs to function well.

 • Your child does not need to eat from each food group at every meal — check what they are eating over the course of a day or a week to decide if they are getting a good balance of nutrients.

-• As well as the five food groups, the Australian guide to healthy eating recommends drinking plenty of water.
+• As well as the five food groups, it’s important to drink plenty of water.

 Why is eating from the five food groups important?